Presidency of James K. Polk: 1848 election

 Honoring his pledge to serve only one term, Polk declined to seek re-election in 1848.
 With Polk out of the race, the Democratic Party remained fractured along geographic lines.
 Polk privately favored Lewis Cass as his successor, but resisted becoming closely involved in the election.
 At the 1848 Democratic National Convention, Buchanan, Cass, and Supreme Court Justice Levi Woodbury emerged as the main contenders.
 Cass drew support from both the North and South with his doctrine of popular sovereignty, under which each territory would decide the legal status of slavery.
 Cass led after the first ballot, and slowly gained support until he clinched the nomination on the fourth ballot.
 William Butler, who had replaced Winfield Scott as the commanding general in Mexico City, won the vice presidential nomination.
 Cass's nomination alienated many northerners and southerners, each of whom saw Cass as insufficiently committed to their position on the slavery issue.

 During the course of the Mexican War, Generals Taylor and Scott emerged as strong Whig candidates.
 As the war continued, Taylor's stature with the public grew, and he announced in 1847 that he would not refuse the presidency.
 The 1848 Whig National Convention took place on June 8, with Taylor, Scott, Henry Clay, and Massachusetts Senator Daniel Webster emerging as the major candidates.
 Taylor narrowly led Clay after the first ballot, and his support steadily grew until he captured the nomination on the fourth ballot.
-Clay bemoaned the selection of the ideologically ambiguous Taylor, who had not articulated his preferred policies on the major issues of the day.
 The Whigs chose former Congressman Millard Fillmore of New York as Taylor's running mate.